-The highest catch of Patagonian squid was obtained for 2022 (422.7 t), with most catches from the calamari pre-season survey (Fig. 17; Appendix IV).
-CPUE of the Patagonian squid ranged from 254 kg/h in 2011 to 2,625.9 kg/h in 2022 (Fig. 17; Appendix V).
+The highest catch of Patagonian squid was obtained for 2023 (555 t).
+On average, 98% of Patagonian squid catches were from the calamari pre-season surveys across years (Fig. 17; Appendix II).
 The highest biomass in the time series was estimated in 2019 with 214,492 t.
-In 2022, the biomass was estimated at 167,439 t (Fig. 17; Table II).
-There was no statistically significant trend in biomass from 2010 to 2022 (Appendix VI).
+In 2023, the biomass was estimated at 190,507 t (Fig. 17; Table II).
+There was no statistically significant trend in biomass from 2010 to 2023 (Appendix III).

 Patagonian squid were mainly found to the south and south-east of East Falkland.
-In 2022, the maximum density was 21,209 kg/km to the south of East Falkland (Fig. 18), whereas the highest density throughout the time series was 36,970 kg/km in the same area in 2015 (Appendix XII).
+In 2023, the maximum density was 40,207 kg/km2 to the south of East Falkland (Fig. 18).
+This was the highest density throughout the time series (Appendix X).

 Length frequency histograms show a wide range of Patagonian squid sizes, from 2.5 cm to 36 cm, across the time series.
 Two length-groups were evident only in some years.
-In 2022, the modal lengths of females and males were 9 cm, respectively (Fig. 19).
+In 2023, the modal length of the smaller length-group was at about 7.5 cm dorsal mantle length and the modal length of the larger length-group was at about 11 cm dorsal mantle length (Fig. 19).

 Fig. 17.
-Catch (t), CPUE (kg/h), and mean biomass (t) $\pm$ 95% confidence intervals of the Patagonian squid (Doryteuthis gahi) during the February 2010-2011 and 2015-2022 groundfish and calamari preseason surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of the Patagonian squid (Doryteuthis gahi) during the February 2010-2011 and 2015-2023 groundfish and calamari preseason surveys in Falkland Islands waters.

 Fig. 18.
-Distribution and abundance of the Patagonian squid (Doryteuthis gahi) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of the Patagonian squid (Doryteuthis gahi) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.